montacerdk/dockerized-react-nest/README.md

 ## Configure

 You can get this porject up and running on your local dev environment in 1 minute.
-You just need to create and fill the environment variables file `.env`.
+You just need to create and fill the environment variables file `.env` from the `.env.example` file.

 ## Run